OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:80

-> May my heart be blameless in Your statutes,
+> May my heart be steadfast in Your statutes,
 > So that I will not be ashamed.

 ---